Stuttgart Stadtbahn: Extension from Leinfelden station to Neuer Markt (U5 south)

-The U5 is to be extended by one station from Leinfelden station to the provisional terminus at Neuer Markt (formerly called Markomannenstraße).
+The U5 was extended by one station from Leinfelden station to the provisional terminus at Neuer Markt (formerly Markomannenstraße).
 In March 2022, the approximately 660 m long route was given planning approval by the Stuttgart Regional Council.
 Construction work began in spring 2022 and is expected to take around two years in total, with commissioning on 17 October 2024.
 Track construction work began in February 2024, but was previously delayed due to the loose soil and the more complex processes required.
 The line will be built above ground with a slab track as a grassed track.
 The new stop is planned to be double-tracked with two 40-metre-long side platforms, which have been under construction since May 2024, but is designed for later expansion to 80 metres in double traction.
 This can be done without additional work on the track.
 The platform heading into the city will be connected at the same level with the adjacent new district square.

 An operating building for the power supply and a single-track area for service and emergency vehicles are to be built in this area.
 During operation, a 20-minute cycle with the U5 line and 30 minutes during off-peak times is still planned for the section of the line.
 Behind the terminus, a single-track turning facility is planned with the option of extending the line towards Echterdingen.
 The previous turnback facility at Leinfelden station, which was built as preliminary work, will also be used and thus dismantled.
 The costs for the entire project are expected to amount to €11.9 million.
-As part of this project, the remaining southern branch of the U5 from Möhringen Freibad will also be completely rebuilt during a two-month closure from July 2024 to September 2024.
+As part of this project, the remaining southern branch of the U5 from Möhringen Freibad was completely rebuilt during a two-month closure from July 2024 to September 2024.